+The wider search powers included in the Education Act 2011 give teachers stronger powers to tackle Cyber-bullying by providing a specific power to search for and, if necessary, delete inappropriate images (or files) on electronic devices, including mobile phones.
 If a member of staff suspects that a child has used a mobile phone inappropriately, they should contact the Deputy Head Pastoral in the first instance for advice.
 In discussion with the Deputy Head Pastoral and the Head, staff may examine the mobile phone although staff must be aware that they must not view or forward illegal images of a child.
-Further information about what to do when viewing an image is unavoidable can be found in the searching screening and confiscation advice (for schools), the Government guidance document on Sharing nudes and semi-nudes: advice for education settings working with children and young people', as well as in The Manor's Safeguarding Policy.
+Further information about this process and what to do when viewing an image is unavoidable can be found in the 'searching screening and confiscation advice (for schools)' and 'Sharing nudes and semi-nudes: advice for education settings working with children and young people', as well as in The Manor's Safeguarding Policy.

-The School has the right to intervene in pupils' emails and websites if they are suspected of being unsuitable.
-If any websites or pop-ups contain illegal content, the school has the duty to inform CEOP.
+The School has the right to intervene in pupils' user accounts and files if they are suspected of being unsuitable.
 The school, to such an extent is reasonable, is obliged to regulate the behaviour of pupils when they are off the school site (which is particularly pertinent when regulating Cyber-bullying).
-The Manor is committed to acting on online safety incidents outside the school affecting the wellbeing of pupils and staff.